 NEWS in community settings

-A next step for our NEWS work is to expand its use into wider community settings.
-This includes a focus on people with learning disabilities.
 We have established the West of England Learning Disabilities Collaborative, made up of professionals, experts by experience, families and carers.
 By applying our learning from the region-wide rollout of NEWS, we aim to reduce premature mortality and improve health outcomes for people with learning disabilities.

 NEWS in primary care